 Q.3 How to Create a Ticketing System for Customer Support

 To create a ticketing system you need to understand user expectations and set your goals accordingly.
-Train your agents, customize the ticketing system, create a self-service knowledge base, figure out the right support metrics, and test run your tool before you go live.
+Train your agents, customize the help desk ticketing system, create a self-service knowledge base, figure out the right support metrics, and test run your tool before you go live.

 Do you want a free Help Desk?